ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - **Tezos sign request**

-A Tezos transaction is uniquely identified thanks to `crypto-coin-identity` UR type, indicating which elliptic curve should be used (either secp256k1, ed25519 or P256) for the coin type 1729.
+A Tezos transaction is uniquely identified thanks to `coin-identity` UR type, indicating which elliptic curve should be used (either secp256k1, ed25519 or P256) for the coin type 1729.

 Several fields are required for requesting the signature of a Tezos transaction: